By: Mrs. Myra Menguito, Mother of Paola, Joaquin, Tanya of Kumon Countryside (Pasig) Center

 My husband and I enrolled our children in Kumon because we believed that reading opens a beautiful world for children.
 Through Kumon, we knew that our children would not only develop a love for reading, but their skills in comprehension and accuracy would be enhanced as well.

 I personally see the Kumon way as providing the necessary “little steps” for learners to discover what they are capable of achieving.
 I sincerely appreciate how Kumon teachers support and encourage my children’s studies.
 The “little steps” provided by Kumon developed in my children the love for the wonderful world of the printed text, aside from their continuous journey to comprehend whatever they are reading, and analytical thinking.

 The stories they encounter through the worksheets and the age-appropriate reading materials provided by Kumon truly expose our children to the beauty of literature.
 Although we continue to be challenged by the influences of gadgets, it was never a struggle for us to shift our children’s attention from the fast-paced world of electronics to the more relaxing world of books.

 Challenges and Difficulties

-When they insist on giving up because Kumon “gets in the way” of their studies and play time, it helps when we make them realize how blessed they are.
-It all boils down to being blessed for this learning privilege.
+When they insist on giving up because Kumon “gets in the way” of their studies and playtime, it helps when we make them realize how blessed they are.
+It all boils down to being blessed with this learning privilege.
 Eventually, they experience the reward for persevering and for working hard, especially when they take the Achievement Test and move up to the next level.

 Amidst the challenges, the biggest influence in our decision to keep on going with Kumon is our belief in the program and its benefits.
 We see how it enriches learning and development.
 We also note how the program helps develop virtues in our children.
 We believe how it opens doors for them to love both reading and learning.